douglasmakey/socket-sharding/readme.md

 The function `Control` receives the `syscall.RawConn` which is a raw network connection that has a method also called control (`Control(f func(fd uintptr))`) where it will invoke the function `f` on the underlying connection's file descriptor.

-Having the file descriptor we can use the `golang.org/x/sys/unix` package to set the socket options.
+Having the file descriptor, now we can use the `golang.org/x/sys/unix` package to set the socket options.

 ```go
 // fd -> the underlying connection's file descriptor.